-This applies to type names in declarations and array constructors. - Identifier name is a built-in name and cannot be redefined - Variable initialized to 'nil' must have explicit type constraint - ullet Type of initializing expression ( $type_1$ ) does not match declared type ( $type_2$ ) - Duplicate field name name in record type declaration - Cycle in record inheritance hierarchy - Assignment LHS type $(type_1)$ does not match RHS type $(type_2)$ - Function called in statement context must not return a value Applies to function call statements. - Function called in expression context must return a value Applies to function call expressions. - Function with return type type might not execute 'return' statement

-Apply to function call expressions.
-(Generate these for extra credit.)
+This applies to type names in declarations and array constructors. - Identifier name is a built-in name and cannot be redefined - Variable initialized to 'nil' must have explicit type constraint - Constant initialized to 'nil' must have explicit type constraint - Type of initializing expression $(type_1)$ does not match declared type $(type_2)$ - Duplicate field name name in record type declaration - Cycle in record inheritance hierarchy - Assignment LHS type $(type_1)$ does not match RHS type $(type_2)$ - Function called in statement context must not return a value Applies to function call statements. - Function called in expression context must return a value Applies to function call expressions. - Function with return type type might not execute 'return' statement - Apply to function call expressions.
+(Generate these for extra credit.) - Call to expression of non-function type - Wrong number of arguments provided

-- Call to expression of non-function type - Wrong number of arguments provided - ullet Argument type $(\textit{type}1)$ does not match declared type $(\textit{type}2)$ for parameter name - 'read' statement argument has type type; must be 'integer' or 'real' - 'write' statement argument has type type; must be 'integer', 'real', 'boolean', or string - Expression after 'if' or 'elsif' has type type; must be 'boolean'

-- Expression after 'while' has type type; must be 'boolean' - Index varname of 'for' statement has type type; must be 'integer' - Expression in 'for' statement has type type; must be 'integer' - 'exit' statement is not inside a 'while', 'loop', or 'for' statement - 'return' statement not allowed in Main program body - 'return' expression type (type) does not match declared procedure return type (type) - 'return' missing result expression of type type - 'return' from function with result type 'unit' does not allow result expression - Operand has type type; must be 'integer' or 'real' Applies to various arithmetic operators. - Operand types $(type_1, type_2)$ do not match Applies to = and <> operators. - Operand has type type; must be 'integer' Applies to various arithmetic operators. - Operand has type type; must be 'boolean' Applies to various boolean operators. - Array initializer count has type type; must be 'integer' - Type of array initializer value $(type_1)$ does not match declared array element type $(type_2)$ - Identifier name is not a record type name
+- ullet Argument type (type_1) does not match declared type (type_2) for parameter name - 'read' statement argument has type type; must be 'integer' or 'real' - 'write' statement argument has type type; must be 'integer', 'real', 'boolean', or string - Expression after 'if' or 'elsif' has type type; must be 'boolean' - Expression after 'while' has type type; must be 'boolean' - Index of 'for' statement has type type; must be 'integer' - Expression in 'for' statement has type type; must be 'integer' - 'exit' statement is not inside a 'while', 'loop', or 'for' statement - 'return' statement not allowed in Main program body - 'return' expression type (type) does not match declared procedure return type (type) - 'return' missing result expression of type type - 'return' from function with result type 'unit' does not allow result expression - Operand has type type; must be 'integer' or 'real' Applies to various arithmetic operators. - \bullet Operand types $(type_1, type_2)$ do not match - Functions cannot be compared for equality Apply to = and <> operators. - Operand has type type; must be 'integer' Applies to various arithmetic operators. - Operand has type type; must be 'boolean' Applies to various boolean operators. - Array initializer count has type type; must be 'integer' - Type of array initializer value $(type_1)$ does not match declared array element type $(type_2)$

+- Identifier name is not a record type name

-Applies to record constructors and extends clauses in record type definitions. - Record initializer expression has missing field(s) - Repeated field name in record initializer - Type of expression $(type_1)$ does not match type of field name $(type_2)$ - Undefined field name in record initializer
+Applies to record constructors and extends clauses in record type definitions. - Record initializer expression has missing field(s) - Repeated field name in record initializer - ullet Type of expression $(type_1)$ does not match type of field name $(type_2)$ - Undefined field name in record initializer - Identifier name is not accessible in nested function Applies to non-const parameters and locals declared in an outer enclosing function. - Identifier name cannot be assigned to - Identifier name is not a variable Apply to l-values being assigned into. - Identifier name is not a value

-- Identifier name is defined in an outer scope and cannot be assigned to - Identifier name is not a variable Apply to l-values being assigned into, and 'for'-loop indices. - Identifier name is not a value Applies to 1-values not being assigned into. - Array subscript expression has type type; must be 'integer' - Subscripted expression is not an array - Field name does not appear in this record type - Dereferenced expression does not have record type
+Applies to l-values being dereferenced for their contents. - Array subscript expression has type type; must be 'integer' - Subscripted expression is not an array - Field name does not appear in this record type - Dereferenced expression does not have record type